 Bonds might offer you reliable income, but as this usually remains the same until maturity, inflation chips away at the value of these returns.

 There are other options.
-Floating-rate bonds have coupons that are linked to key interest rates, and inflation-linked bonds are issued to by the government and tied to inflation.
+Floating-rate bonds have coupons that are linked to key interest rates, and inflation-linked bonds are issued by the government and tied to inflation.

 All investments carry risk, however, and it’s important to remember to factor in the impact of inflation when calculating your returns.